mattgruter/dockerfile-artifactory/README.md

     docker run -e RUNTIME_OPTS="-Xms256m -Xmx512m" -P mattgruter/artifactory

 ## Switching to Artifactory Pro
 If you are using Artifactory Pro, the artifactory war archive has to be replaced.
-The Dockerfile includes a `ONBUILD` trigger for this purpose.
-Unpack the Artifactory Pro distribution ZIP file and place the file `artifactory.war` (located in the `webapps` subdirectory) in the same directory as a simple Dockerfile that extends this image:
+The image tagged `-onbuild` is built with an `ONBUILD` trigger for this purpose.
+Unpack the Artifactory Pro distribution ZIP file and place the file `artifactory.war` (located in the archive) in the same directory as a simple Dockerfile that extends the `onbuild` image:

     # Dockerfile for Artifactory Pro
-    FROM mattgruter/artifactory
+    FROM mattgruter/artifactory:latest-onbuild
-    ADD ./artifactory.war /usr/local/tomcat/webapps

 Now build your child docker image:

     docker build -t yourname/myartifactory

-The ADD ensures your `artifactory.war` is picked up and applied to the image upon build.
+The `ONBUILD` trigger ensures your `artifactory.war` is picked up and applied to the image upon build.

     docker run -P yourname/myartifactory